Nexperia/NEVC-MTR1-t01/README.md

 in the code are optimized for the motor included in the kit, ensuring a smooth start-up and operation for new users.

-## Dependencies

-The code is dependent on [SCPI Parser Arduino Library](https://github.com/sfeister/scpi-parser-arduino) which is a port by Scott Feister to the Arduino platform of the [SCPI Parser Library v2](https://github.com/sfeister/scpi-parser-arduino) by Jan Breuer.
-This dependency is provided in the source code underneath the `main/src/` directory accompanied with its own license (BSD 2-Clause License).
-Please read through the LICENSE file in the dependency directory for more information.
-The library has also been modified to specifically support the needs of this project.

 ## Documentation

 The official documentation is hosted on [https://nexperia.github.io/NEVB-MTR1-t01/](https://nexperia.github.io/NEVB-MTR1-t01/).